$486.37 Million in Sales Expected for Atlassian Co. Plc (NASDAQ:TEAM) This Quarter

-Brokerages expect Atlassian Co.
-Plc (NASDAQ:TEAM) to post sales of $486.37 million for the current quarter, according to Zacks.
-Eight analysts have issued estimates for Atlassian’s earnings.
-The lowest sales estimate is $481.70 million and the highest is $493.40 million.
-Atlassian posted sales of $411.58 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 18.2%.
-The company is scheduled to issue its next earnings report on Thursday, April 29th.
+Wall Street analysts predict that Atlassian Co.
+Plc (NASDAQ:TEAM) will report sales of $486.37 million for the current quarter, Zacks Investment Research reports.
+Eight analysts have made estimates for Atlassian’s earnings.
+The highest sales estimate is $493.40 million and the lowest is $481.70 million.
+Atlassian reported sales of $411.58 million during the same quarter last year, which indicates a positive year-over-year growth rate of 18.2%.
+The firm is scheduled to issue its next earnings report on Thursday, April 29th.

-According to Zacks, analysts expect that Atlassian will report full-year sales of $1.94 billion for the current financial year, with estimates ranging from $1.93 billion to $1.96 billion.
-For the next fiscal year, analysts expect that the firm will post sales of $2.26 billion, with estimates ranging from $2.21 billion to $2.37 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that cover Atlassian.
+According to Zacks, analysts expect that Atlassian will report full year sales of $1.94 billion for the current year, with estimates ranging from $1.93 billion to $1.96 billion.
+For the next year, analysts anticipate that the company will report sales of $2.26 billion, with estimates ranging from $2.21 billion to $2.37 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that follow Atlassian.

-Atlassian (NASDAQ:TEAM) last issued its quarterly earnings results on Wednesday, January 27th.
-The technology company reported $0.37 EPS for the quarter, topping analysts’ consensus estimates of $0.32 by $0.05.
-Atlassian had a negative net margin of 25.82% and a positive return on equity of 2.57%.
-The business had revenue of $501.40 million during the quarter, compared to the consensus estimate of $473.87 million.
-During the same period in the previous year, the firm posted $0.37 earnings per share.
-The company’s quarterly revenue was up 22.6% compared to the same quarter last year.
+Atlassian (NASDAQ:TEAM) last posted its earnings results on Wednesday, January 27th.
+The technology company reported $0.37 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.32 by $0.05.
+The firm had revenue of $501.40 million during the quarter, compared to analyst estimates of $473.87 million.
+Atlassian had a positive return on equity of 2.57% and a negative net margin of 25.82%.
+The company’s revenue for the quarter was up 22.6% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.37 EPS.

-TEAM has been the subject of a number of recent analyst reports.
-Cowen boosted their target price on shares of Atlassian from $250.00 to $255.00 and gave the company an “outperform” rating in a report on Friday, January 29th.
-BMO Capital Markets boosted their target price on shares of Atlassian from $235.00 to $260.00 and gave the company a “market perform” rating in a report on Friday, January 29th.
-William Blair reaffirmed an “outperform” rating on shares of Atlassian in a research report on Tuesday, February 2nd.
-KeyCorp lifted their price target on shares of Atlassian from $255.00 to $270.00 and gave the company an “overweight” rating in a research report on Friday, January 29th.
-Finally, Macquarie initiated coverage on shares of Atlassian in a research report on Wednesday, January 6th.
-They set an “outperform” rating on the stock.
-Five analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of $235.94.
+A number of analysts have recently issued reports on the company.
+Cowen boosted their price objective on Atlassian from $250.00 to $255.00 and gave the company an “outperform” rating in a research report on Friday, January 29th.
+Mizuho boosted their price objective on Atlassian from $260.00 to $270.00 and gave the company a “buy” rating in a research report on Friday, January 29th.
+Morgan Stanley boosted their price objective on Atlassian from $270.00 to $275.00 and gave the company an “overweight” rating in a research report on Friday, January 29th.
+DA Davidson boosted their price objective on Atlassian from $235.00 to $275.00 and gave the company a “buy” rating in a research report on Friday, January 29th.
+Finally, Canaccord Genuity boosted their price objective on Atlassian from $225.00 to $260.00 and gave the company a “buy” rating in a research report on Friday, January 29th.
+Five investment analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
+Atlassian has an average rating of “Buy” and a consensus price target of $235.94.

-A number of institutional investors have recently added to or reduced their stakes in TEAM.
-Amundi Pioneer Asset Management Inc. lifted its position in Atlassian by 3.3% during the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 119,445 shares of the technology company’s stock worth $13,425,000 after acquiring an additional 3,812 shares in the last quarter.
-Comerica Bank raised its position in shares of Atlassian by 3.1% in the 3rd quarter.
-Comerica Bank now owns 5,340 shares of the technology company’s stock valued at $1,113,000 after purchasing an additional 163 shares in the last quarter.
-Creative Planning raised its position in shares of Atlassian by 26.1% in the 3rd quarter.
-Creative Planning now owns 5,257 shares of the technology company’s stock valued at $956,000 after purchasing an additional 1,089 shares in the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank acquired a new position in shares of Atlassian in the 3rd quarter valued at approximately $674,000.
-Finally, M&T Bank Corp raised its position in shares of Atlassian by 2.6% in the 3rd quarter.
-M&T Bank Corp now owns 5,770 shares of the technology company’s stock valued at $1,049,000 after purchasing an additional 145 shares in the last quarter.
-91.46% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+V Wealth Advisors LLC increased its holdings in Atlassian by 2.6% in the fourth quarter.
+V Wealth Advisors LLC now owns 1,949 shares of the technology company’s stock valued at $455,000 after purchasing an additional 49 shares during the last quarter.
+Creative Financial Designs Inc. ADV increased its holdings in shares of Atlassian by 52.6% in the fourth quarter.
+Creative Financial Designs Inc. ADV now owns 145 shares of the technology company’s stock worth $34,000 after acquiring an additional 50 shares in the last quarter.
+Segment Wealth Management LLC increased its holdings in shares of Atlassian by 1.4% in the fourth quarter.
+Segment Wealth Management LLC now owns 3,704 shares of the technology company’s stock worth $866,000 after acquiring an additional 50 shares in the last quarter.
+Meitav Dash Investments Ltd. increased its holdings in shares of Atlassian by 2.0% in the fourth quarter.
+Meitav Dash Investments Ltd. now owns 2,630 shares of the technology company’s stock worth $615,000 after acquiring an additional 52 shares in the last quarter.
+Finally, Captrust Financial Advisors increased its holdings in shares of Atlassian by 4.1% in the third quarter.
+Captrust Financial Advisors now owns 1,604 shares of the technology company’s stock worth $298,000 after acquiring an additional 63 shares in the last quarter.
+91.46% of the stock is currently owned by institutional investors and hedge funds.

 Atlassian Company Profile